seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 The key to unlocking these improvements is a single problematic weekday train, **the 9:10 ex Athlone to Westport**.

 In order to smooth out current timetable issues the algorithm delays the departure of the train by 30 minutes.
-Since this would cause the Dublin Galway connection to be missed the answer here would be to simply start the train in Heuston, departing 08:05 which was the old departure time to Westport on weekdays.
+Since this would cause the Dublin Galway connection to be missed the answer here would be to simply start the train in Heuston, departing 08:05 (i.e. 30 minutes after the Galway train) which was the old departure time to Westport on weekdays.

 <object data="https://web.archive.org/web/20040925145023/http://www.irishrail.ie/your_journey/printed_timetable_pdfs/2004/dublinwestportballina.pdf" width="100%" height="400px">
   <p>Unable to display PDF file.</p>